 - the sustainable backyard

 I’m especially enjoying this book because Rhonda is retired and living what she is writing about.
-It’s a different perspective from someone who is in her thirties writing about simple living.
-Maybe because I’m getting older I appreciate that perspective more.
+It’s a different perspective from someone who is in her thirties who hasn’t lived as much life writing about simple living.
+Maybe because I’m getting older, but I appreciate Rhonda’s perspective even more.

 It’s also beautifully designed.